JoshDoody/joshdoody.github.io/_posts/2017-06-07-dead-end-job.md

 But here's where the magic of Skill Stacking comes in to play.

 You can *also* combine your new skill of running with your two previous skills of jumping and crouching.
-Because these three skills work so well together, you have gone from two to at least five skills by adding only one new skill to your repertiore.
+Because these three skills work so well together, you have gone from two to at least five skills by adding only one new skill to your repertoire.
 Here's what you can do now:

  * Crouch
  * Jump